-The official kickoff of Lake Oswego Reads will be Tuesday, January 6, 2015 at the Library, with complimentary books distributed to Lake Oswego Public Library card holders, thanks to the Friends of the Lake Oswego Public Library.
-The committee is presently developing a schedule of programs for February so that Lake Oswego residents can not only discuss the book but also experience the book with speakers, music, food, art and more.
+The official kickoff of Lake Oswego Reads will be Monday, January 11, 2016 at the Library, with complimentary books distributed to Lake Oswego Public Library card holders, thanks to the Friends of the Lake Oswego Public Library.
+The committee is presently developing a schedule of programs for February so that Lake Oswego residents can not only discuss the book but also experience the book with speakers, music, food, displays, art and more.

 This will be the program’s tenth year and all events will be free due to the financial support of the Friends of the Lake Oswego Public Library, Lake Oswego Rotary Club, Lake Oswego Women’s Club and the Lake Oswego Review.

 The Steering Committee for Lake Oswego Reads, consisting of librarians, community leaders, high school English teachers and high school students, selected the book.
 After this year’s successful selection of All the Light We Cannot See by Anthony Doerr which won the 2015 Pulitzer Prize for Fiction, the committee knew it would be challenging to find a great book for 2016.
 After reading and discussing close to 20 books, the committee is excited and shared their thoughts about the 2016 book.

 Daniella Bonanno, Lakeridge High School English Teacher said, “One of the many challenges as well as joys of selecting a community reads book is finding the most engaging work for a wide, diverse audience of readers.
 Egan's account of the life and photographs of Edward Curtis is that book: telling the fascinating story of this mountaineer, businessman, and photographer in his quest to document the lives of American Indians as those traditions fade nearly as quickly as Curtis documents them.”